PeytonCunningham720/Assistant-Buyer/README.md

 - **85–92%** = Acceptable with room for improvement
 - **Below 85%** = Needs vendor follow-up and discussion

-*Vendor management is a core responsibility of the Assistant Buyer — "act as the primary contact for vendors regarding PO confirmations, shipping updates, and operational follow-up."*
+*Vendor management is a core responsibility of the Assistant Buyer, "act as the primary contact for vendors regarding PO confirmations, shipping updates, and operational follow-up."*

 ---